-Mercedes Boss Calls for Calm as Speculation Over Rosberg Replacement Mounts
+Mercedes boss calls for calm as speculation over Rosberg replacement mounts

-Toto Wolff has called for "calm" as the Formula One constructors' champions look to build on their recent success.
-Picture: PA Wire.
+Mercedes team boss Toto Wolff has called for "calm" as the Formula One constructors' champions look to build on their recent success without Nico Rosberg in 2017.
+Rosberg, 31, shocked the sport when he decided to retire just five days after being crowned drivers' champion in November.

 Comments